flesler/parallel/README.md

 - GNU's `-m` can be achieved here with `--max-args=0` to distribute all input lines evenly among `--jobs`
 - `--shell` was added to allow pipes, redirection, etc
 - `--trim` doesn't support `<n|l|r|lr|rl>`, it trims all spaces, tabs and newlines from both sides
+- `--halt-on-error` doesn't support any option, it exits as soon as one job fails
 - A ton of missing options that I consider less useful
 - `--plus` placeholders are not supported
 - Many more